Skip to main content

 Where the Maths Gets Complicated

-The licensed work — waterproofing, plumbing, electrical — accounts for roughly 30 to 40 per cent of a full bathroom renovation budget, and you cannot do it yourself regardless.
+The licensed work, waterproofing, plumbing, electrical, accounts for roughly 30 to 40 per cent of a full bathroom renovation budget, and you cannot do it yourself regardless.
 What you can do is shop around for trade pricing, but the difference between one licensed plumber and another is relatively small.
-The real saving comes from reducing the scope of what they need to do, not from cutting them out entirely.

 What You Actually Get with a Professional Builder